 Princess Alice Hospice serves a large area of West Surrey and South West London.
-The team are dedicated to working with people with a life-limiting illness and their families to provide outstanding end of life care at home or in the hospice.
+The team are dedicated to working with people suffering from a life-limiting illness and their families to provide outstanding end of life care at home or in the hospice.

-The in-patient unit at the hospice has 24 light and airy rooms.
-Each room has an en suite facilities and access onto beautiful gardens or peaceful courtyard areas.
-There are facilities designed for families to enjoy together including a coffee shop and children’s playroom.
-The hospice welcome pets and let families stay over where possible.
+The in-patient unit at the hospice has 20 light and airy rooms.
+Each room has en-suite facilities and access onto beautiful gardens or peaceful courtyard areas.
+There are facilities designed for families to enjoy together, including a coffee shop and children’s playroom.
+The hospice welcome pets and lets families stay over where possible.

 The team also make home visits to assess and support needs in the home.
 This includes managing symptoms such as pain and palliative rehabilitation (providing intensive support to help people maintain their quality of life).
-In all situations, Princess Alice work to support families and carers psychologically as well as the patient.
+In all situations, Princess Alice Hospice work to support families and carers psychologically as well as the patient themself.

 Woking & Sam Beare Hospice

-Woking & Sam Beare Hospice is based in Woking but their team of specialist healthcare professionals support families across six Surrey Boroughs (Spelthorne, Runnymede, West Elmbridge, Surrey Heath, Woking, North Guildford).
-The recently opened state of the art hospice has 20 in-patient rooms.
-Each room has an en-suite bathroom, balcony and Smart TV with Skype facilities.
-The well being centre boasts a large equipped kitchen, spa, physiotherapy gym, assessment rooms and counselling offices.
-Furthermore, there is award-winning landscape garden and garden cafe, making the hospice is a vibrant and welcoming place.
+Woking & Sam Beare Hospice is based in Woking, but their team of specialist healthcare professionals support families across six Surrey Boroughs (Spelthorne, Runnymede, West Elmbridge, Surrey Heath, Woking and North Guildford).
+This modern hospice has 20 in-patient rooms, each with an en-suite bathroom, balcony and Smart TV with Skype facilities.
+The Bradbury Wellbeing Centre boasts a large equipped kitchen, spa, physiotherapy gym, assessment rooms and counselling offices.
+They also have award-winning landscape gardens and a garden cafe, making sure that the hospice is a vibrant and welcoming place.

-The hospice are also committed to providing care in the community as many people wish to be cared for in their own home.
-Care will always be focused around an individual’s wishes.
-Therefore care involves regular visits and includes: medical review, therapies input, spiritual care, psychological and emotional support.
+The hospice are committed to providing care in the community, as many people wish to be cared for in their own home.
+Care will always be focused around an individual’s wishes and can involve regular visits, including medical reviews, therapy, spiritual care, psychological support and emotional support.

 Bereavement Support Services in Surrey

 When someone close to you dies, knowing where to go for support is important.
-Fortunately in Surrey, there are a wealth of charities providing counselling and support to get you through grief.
+In Surrey, there are a wealth of charities that provide counselling and support to get you through grief.
 Please visit our guide to Bereavement Support in Surrey.